-- The County Legislature reserves the right to reject any bids, should the County become aware that the bidder has violated the Terms and Conditions of this sale, or a violation of Law as related to a particular property before, at the time of, or subsequent to the given auction, and at the discretion of the Treasurer, violator could be barred from future auctions.
+- The County Legislature reserves the right to reject any bids if the bidder has violated the Terms and Conditions of this sale, or a violation of Law as related to a particular property before, at the time of, or subsequent to the given auction, and at the discretion of the Treasurer, violator could be barred from future auctions.

-- Once the auctioneer accepts a bid and the bid down-payment is made, there will be no refunds of deposits.
+- Once the auctioneer accepts a bid and down-payment is made, no refunds will be made.

-- All bidders must hold a bidder number.
-(Pre-register online at www.cattco.org)
+- All bidders must hold a bidder number paddle provided by the auction company.

 - All decisions regarding disputes shall remain totally within the auctioneer's discretion.

-- The auctioneer reserves the right to reject any bid that is not an appreciable advancement over the preceding bid.
+- Auctioneer reserves the right to reject any bid that is not an appreciable advancement over the preceding bid.

 - The auctioneer and the seller shall remain forever immune from any and all liability concerning any personal injury or property damage occurring before, during or after the auction, no matter what the cause.

-- At the time the auctioneer declares the final and highest bid, the buyer will be required to sign the “Bid Acknowledgement Form” confirming the sale, with the County Treasurer.
+- At the time the auctioneer declares the final and highest bid, the buyer will be required to sign the Purchase Agreement.